pclubiitk/compass/parse_readme.md

 ### Setup

-1. Create a `Locations` table in your PostgreSQL database (if not already done).
-Example schema:
+1. Create the `Locations` table in the PostgreSQL database.

 2. Edit the `psycopg2.connect()` parameters in `parse.py` to match your database credentials.